riotu-lab/ROSNavBench/README.md

     ```

 7. **Set the Parameters File and Launch**:
-   - Set the `PARAMS_FILE` variable to the desired example configuration, e.g.: `PARAMS_FILE=static_obstacles`
+   - Set the `PARAMS_FILE` variable to the desired example configuration and launch the test`
+      - For example:

       ```bash
-      export PARAMS_FILE="circle_path_scenario"
+      export PARAMS_FILE="\home\Absolut_path\configuration_file.yaml"
       ```

-   - Launch the benchmarking test using the ROS 2 launch command:
+    - Run the `main` script to start the test execution.

       ```bash
       ROS2 launch ROSNavBench main.launch.py
-     ```
+      `

 8. **Accessing Results**:
-   - Once the test execution is completed, you can find the results in the `results` folder within the ``ROSNavBench`` directory.
+   - Once the execution of all the tests is complete, the generated files will be automatically saved to the specified results folder.
-   - The results will be stored in the `share` directory or in the specified directory based on your configuration.
+   - You can find the raw results in the `share` directory of the ``ROSNavBench`` package.

 By following these steps, you'll be able to effortlessly launch and execute the provided example, view the results, and adapt the tool to your specific machine configuration.